-It is a much diffused and appreciated species in the tropical and subtropical climate zones, due to the fast growth and the elegant top, expanded and thick, with the thin pendulous young branches, as isolated specimen, in parks and vast gardens, as well as a street tree.
+It is a much diffused and appreciated species in the tropical and subtropical climate zones, due to the fast growth and the elegant crown, expanded and thick, with the thin pendulous young branches, as isolated specimen, in parks and vast gardens, as well as a street tree.

 When adult, it may resist to exceptional decreases of temperature down to about -3 °C for a very short time, even if damage of the foliage.

 It is not particular for what the soil is concerned, even if poor, and may resist, adult, to drought periods; it has also a moderate resistance to the wind and the saltiness and bears fairly well the prunings.
 Negative aspects are the abundant production of fruits, annoying when they fall on areas of passage, and the rooting apparatus, superficial and invasive, which is to be carefully counted for by the time of the planting.

 As pot plant, it’s one of the most popular for indoor decoration, in its countless varieties, even variegated, and is to be cultivated in much luminous location at temperatures over the 12 °C.

 Watering must be abundant in summer, avoiding, in any case, the stagnations which may reveal dangerous, and allowing the soil to dry up almost completely before giving water again; moderate in winter.